Bhavikpatel576/42/README.md

 # 42

-The 42 repo currently contains the function GNL:get next line
+The 42 repo currently contains the function Get Next Line.
+Details of the function are located in GNL root directory.